-Second, demonstrating the positive impact of the ten principles that we have achieved, despite our small size, mainly through our awareness-raising activities.
-In 2013, we held our Third CSR Forum titled 'CSR in Times of Uncertainty' (March 18-19, 2013) that was strongly supported by the UN Global compact and attended by the UNGC Executive Director Mr. Georg Kell.
+Second, demonstrating the positive impact of the ten principles that we have achieved, despite our small size and the country's dramatic situation, mainly through our awareness-raising activities which we have been relentlessly working on.
+In 2015, through the 5th CSR LEBANON FORUM[TM], titled 'How Sustainability Enhances Brand Value and Reputation' (October 26-27, 2015) which was held under the patronage of the Governor of Banque du Liban, H.E.
+Mr. Riad Salamé, and was strongly supported by the European Union, the Chamber of Commerce, the Ministry of Environment, and the American Lebanese Chamber of Commerce and garnered recognition from the Government of Sweden.

 The Forum attracted key leaders from the Lebanese private sector and corporations and hosted a number of prestigious international speakers who introduced CSR and sustainability concepts and know-how to participants.
-We also facilitated a large scale training course and workshop which introduced common CSR frameworks in the world for companies to follow and commit to among which the UN Global Compact.
-The two-day event was attended by more than 500 participants mainly from Lebanon and the Arab business communities.
+We also facilitated a large scale training course and workshop which aimed at helping participants identify the key to getting the most value from stakeholder relationships and how they can look at CSR issues from a business perspective towards identifying the business case.
+The two-day event was attended by more than 800 participants mainly from Lebanon and the Arab business communities (kindly find details on pages 16-28).